Table of contentsClick link to navigate to the desired location

 How to protect yourself from smishing?

 - Do not open suspicious messages.
-If you receive an SMS that seems strange, do not click on the link or respond to it.
+If you receive an SMS that seems strange, do not click the link or respond to it.

 - Do not enter confidential data.
 No official organization will ask you to enter a PIN or password via SMS.